Open-mindedness, trends and the paradox of choice: my three lessons – CDL#100

 Massimo Alba

-“I like it because the brown/green color palette is very harmonious, because I see here a more relaxed vision of the suit which I like.”
+"I like it because the brown/green color palette is very harmonious, because I see here a more casual vision of the suit that I like."

-"I don't like it because I find the sole of these shoes too imposing and these white socks contrast too much with the rest.
+"I don't like them because I find the sole of these shoes too imposing and these white socks contrast too much with the rest.
 I prefer more discreet shoes, darker socks."

-After having successfully analyzed why we like something or not, step number 3 is to manage to say to ourselves:
+After having managed to analyze why we like something or not, step number 3 is to manage to say to ourselves:

-“I don’t like it but I can understand the point.”
+"I don't like it, but I can understand the appeal."

-It's accepting that we can not like a piece of clothing or a silhouette but also conceive that other people appreciate it , see an interest in it.
+It's accepting that you may not like a piece of clothing or a silhouette, but also understanding that other people appreciate it and see an interest in it.

 For example, I don't really like the silhouettes offered by the English brand Albert Clothing , which we are sometimes asked about.
 I find the lines very aggressive with lapels that are too wide and colors that are too saturated: